What is GRE Exam Syllabus?

 - Reasoning with words

 Geometry is likely the most difficult subject in the GRE Quants syllabus.
 It covers line properties, isosceles, equilateral, and other polygons, circles, and their numerous characteristics, Pythagorean theorems, and the concepts of area, perimeter, and volume.
-For your GRE preparation, you must download some GRE exam syllabus PDFs and even try to take a GRE sample paper for a better understanding of the GRE exam.
+For your GRE preparation, you must download some GRE exam syllabus PDFs and even try to take a GRE sample paper for a better understanding of the syllabus for GRE exam.

 GRE Verbal Syllabus